 Tactics For Paying Off Debt Collections

 A debt collection is a severely past-due credit account, and if you have one of these on your credit record you may have a very difficult time getting approved for any new credit or loans.
 In fact, it's one of the worst types of entries you can have on your credit report.

-If you have a collection account on your report, it’s likely affecting your credit score.
+If you have even one collection account on your report, it’s likely affecting your credit score.
 This is especially true for more recent collections.
 You can improve your credit score by getting these collection accounts deleted from your report or at least having them reported as “Paid” or “Current.”

 Following are some possible payment scenarios and outcomes, listed from most ideal to least ideal (but still acceptable).

 Ideal - Get It Removed With Settlement

 A settlement payment is an amount that's some percentage less than the total amount due.
 The more you're willing to pay, the more likely it is that the debt collector will work with you.
 Wait for a written response from the collector before taking any action.